ashutoshmjain/gita/src/how.md

 - Omnipresent - Browsers are available for every platform.
 For popular graphical platforms such as Mac, Windows, iOS or Android, the choices are practically limitless.
 Even for pure terminal users there are many choices - w3m, lynx, elink to name a few.
 - For writers, advantages are many.
 Prime among them is shaking off intermediary publishers and content aggregators.
 In addition, simple html allows infinite customizability.
 For tech savvy writers, markdown offers easy scribing.
 And the best is that publishing direct to the web is 100% free.
 - The content published directly to the web is future proof in the sense no matter the evolution of devices from desktops to smart phones to AR/VR headsets, the open internet content will always be available.
 The content locked in platforms such as Wikipedia or Facebook will always be subject to the policies of aggregators.
 It may go behind a paywall at a short notice, as happened in case of Medium.
 - Universally accessible - Nation states may ban big platforms such as Twitter in China and Tiktok in USA, it is almost impossible to censor individual websites published directly to the internet.
 Even if that happens, changing the url isn't complicated.
-Web 3.0 is all about sponsoring censorship resistant perpetual content!
+Web 3.0 is all about censorship resistant perpetual content!

 Browsers are particularly suitable for the long text ..
-- Easily reach the embedded links for references and jump back in at your reading point  - that is the very purpose of the browser, but if you are reading on apps or devices such as "kindle" or on a epub reader or simply a pdf , this feature may not be as easily accessible.
+- Easily reach the embedded links for references and jump back in at your reading point.
+You may laugh off this point as "obvious", but if you are reading on apps or devices such as a  "kindle", this feature may not be as easily accessible.
 You will need to anyway fire up a browser.
 - With text to speech plugins, most major browsers offer AI based reading.
-Which means you can listen to a page on demand.
+Which means you can listen to a page on demand and possibly in many different voices.
 With onset of AI revolution, this feature is going to further improve.
+Days are nit far that every web page would sound like a well crafted podcast.
 - Offline reading - Yes, a page once loaded, can be viewed as long as it isn't refreshed.
-Thus webpages should be one full chapter.
-Even a small book may easily fit in one web page these days.
-You can always save a page as a file on your computer with a single press of "ctrl+s" on most browsers.
+You can always save a page as a file on your computer with a single press of `ctrl+s` on most browsers.
-- Notes and bookmarks - One of the most interesting thing on the webbrowser is to take and save your notes on the note taking app that you regularly use.
-For eample I normally use "Google Keep" for my notes.
+- Notes and bookmarks - One of the most interesting thing on the web-browser is to take and save your notes on the note taking app that you regularly use.
+For example on Android, I normally use "Google Keep" for my notes.
 Simply select a piece of text on the page and share it with Keep.
-Google will not only save store and let you edit your notes later, it will also bookmark the exact place on the the webpage where you picked up the note - again, it's not only a link to the webpage , it is to the exact lines your selected on the page.
-I use this feature not ony to take a note but also to store my book marks in one place.
+Google will not only save store and let you edit your notes later, it will also bookmark the exact place on the webpage where you picked up the note - again, it's not only a link to the webpage , it is to the exact lines your selected on the page.
+I use this feature not only to take a note but also to store my book marks in one place.
 For example if I am reading say five different long posts on blogs or news sites, I just share a line with my Keep to remind me where I left the page
 - Word meanings and pronunciations - simply select a word or phrase, right click and most of the browsers take you to a dictionary.
 "Safari" makes it even more intuitive with a little dialog box that pops on the word.
-On chrome you can install "Google Dictionary" extension and Firefox's most recommended addon for the spell is "dictionary anywhere" among hundreds others.
+On chrome you can install "Google Dictionary" extension and Firefox's most recommended add-on for the spell is "dictionary anywhere" among hundreds others.
 - If you are into keyboards and shortcuts, then browser is something you already love.
 There may be some nuances for different browsers may implement different key bindings for the same shortcut.
 Or the shortcuts may be different on Windows v/s a Mac.
 One of the way to circumvent this problem is to use plug-ins such as "Vimium".
 Vimium or similar plugins are available for the big threes - Chrome, Firefox and Safari.
 Vimium implements uniform bindings based on "vi" that is almost like a universal standard, available for not only browsers but many editors, spreadsheets, photo galleries and countless other applications.
 - You can save a snapshot of a webpage as a legal proof with open archive's "wayback machine". [wayback machine](https://archive.org/web/) allows you to catalog web pages even if the site is totally removed from the internet.